 State Target: currently being revised

 How Are We Doing?Between 1991 and 2010, the percentage of Utah women aged 18 or older who reported receiving a Pap test within the last three years decreased from 88.2 percent to 74.0 percent (old methodology, age-adjusted rates).
 To reduce bias and more accurately represent population data, the Behavioral Risk Factor Surveillance Survey (BRFSS) has changed survey methodology in 2010.
 It began conducting surveys by cellular phone in addition to landline phones.
 It also adopted "iterative proportional fitting" (raking) as its weighting method.
 Based on this methodology, Utah's 2014 rate was 69.5 percent (age-adjusted rate).
 All additional indicator views are based on the new methodology.
-For combined years 2012 and 2014, Utah County and TriCounty local health districts reported significantly lower cervical cancer screening rates (65.3 percent and 62.0 percent, respectively) when compared to the state (69.8 percent).
+For combined years 2012 and 2014, Utah County, TriCounty, and San Juan local health districts reported significantly lower cervical cancer screening rates (65.3 percent, 62.0 percent, and 51.2 percent respectively) when compared to the state (69.8 percent).
 After dividing the health districts into Utah Small Areas, the prevalence of Pap tests for combined years 2012 and 2014 ranged from a high of 84.4 percent in Woods Cross/North Salt Lake to a low of 56.2 percent in Provo (North)/BYU.
 There were no significant differences in cervical cancer screening rates in 2014 among Hispanic and non-Hispanic ethnic groups.
 In 2014, and when looking at the highest level of education completed for women 25+, college graduates were significantly more likely to have received a Pap test than those that did receive a college degree (college graduate, 77.0 percent; some post high school, 74.1 percent; high school graduate, 67.8 percent; below high school, 67.5 percent).
 Also in 2014, women in households with lower annual incomes were significantly less likely to have had a Pap test within the past 3 years (58.6 percent for incomes less than $25,000; 69.9 percent for incomes of $25,000-$49,999; 71.6 percent for incomes of $50,000-$74,999; and 76.3 percent for annual incomes of $75,000 or more).
 For women of screening age in 2014, younger women ages 18-34 reported significantly lower rates (66.2 percent) when compared to older women (ages 35-49, 80.4 percent; ages 50-64, 76.5 percent).

 How Do We Compare With the U.S.?Nationally, the percentage of women aged 18 or older who reported receiving a Pap test in the past three years decreased from 88.6 percent in 1989 to 80.6 percent in 2010.
 Since then, and with the new BRFSS methods, national Pap test screening rates have continued to decline (83.0 percent in 2010 and 74.9 percent in 2014).
 Utah screening rates are also on a downward trend and have consistently been lower than national rates in the past decade.
 Using the new BRFSS methodology, 69.5 percent of Utah women aged 18 or older reported receiving a Pap test in 2014.